12 Reasons Why You’re Not Losing Weight While Breastfeeding

 9. You Aren’t Eating The Right Foods

-I’m pretty sure I survived on sleeves of Oreo cookies and heaping bowls of sugary cereal in my first few months postpartum… Unfortunately, these are all empty calories and don’t provide your body with the nutrition it needs.
+I’m pretty sure I survived on sleeves of Oreo cookies and heaping bowls of sugary cereal in my first few months postpartum… Unfortunately, these are all empty calories and don’t give your body the nutrition it needs.

-It’s almost impossible to find enough time to feed yourself healthy, nutritious food when you are nursing your baby around the clock.
+Finding enough time to feed yourself healthy, nutritious food is almost impossible when nursing your baby around the clock.

 This usually leads to moms eating whatever is easy, convenient, and tastes good… Neglecting some of the most important food groups.

-Most of the time, these aren’t the best foods for us to be eating.
-Even some granola bars and trail mixes are just junk food in disguise.
+Most of the time, these aren’t the best foods to eat.
+Even most granola bars and trail mixes are just junk food in disguise.

-If you are eating 2500 calories a day, but they are in the form of Ben and Jerry’s ice cream, your body isn’t going to get the nutrients it needs and will hold on to those fat cells just like if you were starving.
+If you eat 2500 calories a day, but in the form of Ben and Jerry’s ice cream, your body will not get the nutrients it needs and will hold on to those fat cells just like if you were starving.

 Make it easy on yourself to eat a few servings of healthy fruits, whole grains, lean protein, and vegetables each day: